syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### autoRender `boolean`
 {:#members:autoRender}

-Enables and disables the rendering of Viewer when default values specified for the Parameters.
+Enables and disables the rendering of Viewer when default values are specified for the parameters.

 #### Default Value